compono/idibu-v3-api/stuff/iFrame integration/Loading the iFrame.md

 The following list are remaining variables you can utilise to improve the user experience:

-- “kws” = Search keywords (we will use the title if this is not supplied) - it’ll help us with auto-matching candidates to the vacancy, accepts Boolean
+- `kws` = Search keywords (we will use the title if this is not supplied) - it’ll help us with auto-matching candidates to the vacancy, accepts Boolean
-- “duration” = Textual description of the duration of a contract position
+- `duration` = Textual description of the duration of a contract position
-- “lpage” = Enable landing pages for this vacancy
+- `lpage` = Enable landing pages for this vacancy
-- “lpageid” = ID of the landing page to use with this vacancy
+- `lpageid` = ID of the landing page to use with this vacancy